Model Assessment for a Generalised Bayesian Structural Equation Model: Model assessment

 Caution must be exercised over the choice of the benchmark EFA model, as selecting an over-parameterised EFA model will set the bar too low in terms of predictive performance.
 Therefore it may be more appropriate, in some cases, to check the parsimony of the EFA model selected as the benchmark.
 This can be done, for example, by considering EFA models with fewer factors, provided that they fit the data well.
+In order to select the number of factors $k$, models with different $k$s can be fit separately and compared.
+The comparison can be done by standard indices, such as the model evidence, BIC, etc., or via their goodness of fit and prediction ability as described earlier.

 In line with such considerations, we note that the presence of the small error correlations induced by the ${\bf u}_{i}$s under the approximate zero framework may offer an advantage to CFA models in terms of prediction as it can be viewed as an additional minor factor.
 Hence, in order to bring CFA and EFA models onto a level playing field, it may be reasonable to incorporate small error correlations to both of them via the EFA-C model.

 Note also that, while the AZ models are more flexible than their EZ counterparts, they can still perform badly in cases of substantial model misspecification.
 For example, in cases of large enough cross loadings, say more than $0.5$, using the Normal$(0,0.01)$ as prior can still result in poor performance compared to the EFA model.
 This comparison may thus be exploited to detect misspecified models as we illustrate in Sections \ref{gbsem_sec:simulations} and \ref{gbsem_sec:realdata}.